mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

 ---------------------------------------------------------------------------
 There is no technical limitation to having a separate FLE 1 field and FLE 2 field in the same collection.
 Prohibiting FLE 1 and FLE 2 in the same collection reduces complexity.
 From the product perspective, a random FLE 1 field and a non-queryable FLE 2 field have the same behavior and similar security guarantees.
 A deterministic FLE 1 field leaks more information then a deterministic FLE 2 field.
 There is not a compelling use case to use both FLE 1 and FLE 2 in the same collection.

-Is it an error to set schemaMap and EncryptedFieldsMap?
+Is it an error to set schemaMap and encryptedFieldsMap?
 ------------------------------------------------------------
 No. FLE 1 and FLE 2 fields can coexist in different collections.
-The same collection cannot be in the ``EncryptedFieldsMap`` and ``schemaMap``. libmongocrypt_ will error if the same collection is specified in a ``schemaMap`` and ``EncryptedFieldsMap``.
+The same collection cannot be in the ``encryptedFieldsMap`` and ``schemaMap``. libmongocrypt_ will error if the same collection is specified in a ``schemaMap`` and ``encryptedFieldsMap``.

 Future work
 ===========